rogerkibbe/anthropic-simple-client/README.md

 ## Configuration

 The app uses the `dotenv` library to load configuration options from a `.env` file.
-You need to create this file in the project directory and add the following configuration options:
+You need to create this file (or edit and rename the `.env.sample` file) in the project directory and add the following configuration options:

 - `ANTHROPIC_API_KEY=YOUR_API_KEY`